 Paying unpaid carers would safeguard those requiring care making it a financially viable option for friends and family to look after those they love, Reducing pressure on 999 services and the NHS.
 Saving vast amounts of money per person.
 The carer who provides continuity in care is often forgotten

-The Government fully recognises the invaluable contribution that unpaid and family carers make in providing significant care and continuity of support to their loved ones and appreciate that this informal care can lead to considerable savings in Social Care costs.
-That is why in June 2018, the Department of Health and Social Care published a Carers Action Plan ‘Supporting carers today’, which set out a two-year programme of targeted work to support unpaid carers.
-It focused on practical actions that we intend to take over the next two years to support carers, working across and beyond government.
+The Government fully recognises the contribution that unpaid and family carers make in providing significant care and continuity of support to family and friends That is why in June 2018, the Department of Health and Social Care published a Carers Action Plan ‘Supporting carers today’, which set out a two-year programme of targeted work to support unpaid carers.
+It focuses on practical actions that are being undertaken to support carers, working across and beyond government.

-Formal carers, i.e. those employed as “professional” carers, do of course need to receive all the protections that employment law offers, including receiving at least the National Living Wage/National Minimum Wage from their employers.
-However, it is important to understand that paying a wage to an informal carer would change their status and it has never been the role of the benefit system to pay people for the tasks they undertake in the way that an employer would.
+It is important to understand that paying a wage to an unpaid carer would change their status and it has never been the role of the Government to pay people for the tasks they undertake in the way that an employer would.
 This has been the approach of successive Governments and reflects wider social policy aims as well as issues of affordability.

 At 100,000 signatures...

 At 100,000 signatures, this petition will be considered for debate in Parliament

 Petitions Committee requests a revised response from the Government

 The Petitions Committee (the group of MPs who oversee the petitions system) have considered the Government’s response to this petition.
 They felt that the response did not directly address the request of petition and have therefore written back to the Government to ask them to provide a revised response.